 However, the penalty for a Violation of Certain Court Orders or Conditions of Bond in a Family Violence, Sexual Assault or Abuse, Stalking, or Trafficking Case may be punished as a third degree felony under certain circumstances.

-For the violation to be a felony, it must be shown on the trial of the offense that:
+For the violation to be a felony, it must be shown that:

 The punishments for violating a protection order in Fort Worth can be significant.
 If you or a loved one is accused of violating a protective order, it’s essential to contact an experienced defense attorney as soon as possible.
 Your freedom is likely at stake.
 We have a prestigious roster of attorneys with a track record of success.
 Call today for a free consultation.